jackknobel/UnrealBuildScripts/README.md

 ## Build Graph

 [BuildGraph](https://docs.unrealengine.com/latest/INT/Programming/Development/BuildGraph/) scripts used for testing and building a UE4 project.
-If you are a familiar with BuildGraph then these should be pretty straightforward to use, if you are not, I would recommend taking a geeze at the documentation and of running the check project powershell script.
+If you are a familiar with BuildGraph then these should be pretty straightforward to use, if you are not, I would recommend taking a geeze (look) through the documentation and running the *CheckProject* powershell script to see it in action.

 The scripts don't contain all of the logic we use in house but should be a good reference point for developers wanting to learn how to use the build graph system.